-You rotate through several of the Mayo Clinic Hospital departments, including acute care (critical care, transplant, and oncology), hospital-based outpatient, and acute rehabilitation services.
+You rotate through several of the Mayo Clinic Hospital departments, including acute care (critical care, transplant, and oncology) and hospital-based outpatient services.

 As a resident, you are required to practice at an off-site local retirement community with clinical responsibilities in skilled nursing and home health.
 Mentorship and didactic schedules will be maintained during this rotation.

 - A curriculum plan aligned with the American Board of Physical Therapy Specialties (ABPTS) description of specialty practice in geriatrics, meeting specifically defined competencies.